Estimated reading time: 8 minutes

-In simple terms, a battery bank is just a place to store energy that you’ve acquired through the use of a generator, solar power, wind power or even aqua power.
+In simple terms, a battery bank is just a place to store energy that you've acquired through the use of generators, solar power, wind power or even aqua power.
 Our battery bank is an important part of our off grid home system.

 For clarity, aqua power is not “Aquaman”.
 It is energy generated through the use of a water turbine, a topic for a different article.

 Batteries for Living Off The Grid: Why a Battery Bank is Best

 The real advantage with a battery bank occurs when you’re off the grid and want to have power available on cloudy days, night time, etc., and you do not want to run a generator 24/7.